basho-labs/docker-dcos-spark/README.md

 # Docker DCOS and Spark CLI Image

-This creates a Docker image that installs Spark 1.5.2 and the DCOS CLI from source and sets up the environment to allow use of the DCOS CLI against an Apache Mesos cluster.
+This creates a Docker image that installs the DCOS CLI and Spark 1.5.2.

 You'll want to set up an alias because you need to set a few environment variables: